alvianzf/tiketq-bosbiller/README.md

 ---
 ### `GET` search-airport/:query

-To search airport by code, name, or group
+To search airport by code, or name

 > `/search-airport/:query`